DODGE CARAVAN

 RIDE

 To get that low height, suspension travel is limited.
 Thus ride on anything but smooth pavement is rough.
 (It is quite nice on smooth pavement, depending in part on the tires - with decent fuel economy on level roads it is a good freeway cruiser.
-My experience is with the single leaf rear springs - the multi-leaf heavy-duty rear suspension may be worse, and the all-wheel-drive suspension may be somewhat different.)
+My experience is with the single leaf rear springs - the multi-leaf heavy-duty rear suspension may ride rougher, and the all-wheel-drive suspension may be somewhat different.)

 BUMPERS VS CURBS